 After taking introductory courses in genetics and evolutionary biology, majors may choose from a variety of upper level Genetics courses.
 Depending on the interests and career goals of a particular student, majors can satisfy requirements for major electives by taking upper level courses in other departments.
 Along with lecture courses, majors can choose from several different laboratory courses, which focus on molecular genetics, evolutionary genetics, or genomics.
 We strongly encourage undergraduates to pursue independent research with one of our faculty.
 In addition to the high value placed on research by medical and graduate school admissions committees, undergraduate research consolidates your training into a single keystone experience.

 The answer is relatively simple.
 Along with classroom instruction in a wide ranging series of topics, a special feature of the major is the requirement for two semesters of laboratory research.
 Frequently, this research is done on cutting-edge projects in a faculty member's lab.
 As such, many of our undergraduate students have the opportunity to co-author research papers published in the primary scientific literature.

-Another important feature of the undergraduate major is that every student has a faculty mentor who meets with the student individually every semester to discuss course selection and career goals.
+Another important and relatively unique feature at the University of Georgia is that every undergraduate major is assigned a faculty mentor who meets with the student individually every semester to discuss course selection and career goals.

-Taken together our program offers the advantages of both a large, active Department one would expect in a major research university coupled with the personal attention one would obtain at a smaller college.
+Taken together our program offers the advantages of both a large, active Department that one would expect in a major research university, coupled with the personal attention one would obtain at a smaller college.
 This approach provides a special environment for achieving a high-quality education.

 For more information contact: